jabamaus/jaba/README.md

 - Add 'underlying type' to attribute types? eg file.dir/src_spec are strings.
 Use this for extra validation and also to sort using casecmp
 - resolve issues around sorting with mixed type elements
+- Make it so that only top level jaba type can make its own sub types
 - Add an init callback to definitions?

 cpp :a do